Skip to main content

 4. South Korean Prime Minister Kim Min‑seok met President Donald Trump in Washington to discuss reopening talks with Pyongyang.

-5. North Korea has faced UN Security Council sanctions since 2006 targeting its nuclear and missile programmes.
+5. North Korea has been under UN Security Council sanctions since 2006 targeting its nuclear‑missile programme.

 Background & Context